amanshivhare/docker-mysql/README.md

   ```
 - Enter your Docker Hub username and password when prompted.

-> тЪая╕П If login fails, your Docker installation may be outdated.
+> If login fails, your Docker installation may be outdated.
 Try the following commands:
 ```bash
 sudo apt update
 sudo apt upgrade docker-ce